DTV – Roman Yampolskiy on AI superintelligence, human extermination and simulation theory

 It's good propagation.

-Hey, your your wife speaks Russian, doesn't she?
+Hey, your wife speaks Russian, doesn't she?

 Oh, yeah.

-Um when we do that, can I send you a link for a test and make sure that it's actually correct?
+When we do that, can I send you a link for a test and make sure that it's actually correct?

-Like good Russian.
+Like good Russian?

 Yep.